EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Related Work

 \subsection{Maps Of Dynamics}

 MoDs represent spatial motion patterns that enable robots to anticipate where and when movement typically occurs \cite{kucner2023survey}.
 Existing approaches fundamentally differ in what types of input data they require and how they model spatial understanding.
 CLiFF-Map \cite{kucner2017enabling} relies on privileged velocity measurements collected across spatial regions, building probabilistic models of speed and orientation patterns.
-This approach excels at capturing complex multimodal flows where different motion behaviors intersect spatially, but requires dedicated tracking infrastructure to observe motion from an external perspective.

 Temporal dynamics modeling represents another key dimension where approaches diverge.
 FreMEn \cite{krajnik2017fremen} and its variants \cite{krajnik2014spectral, molina2021robotic, vintr2019time} conceptualize environments as temporally varying rather than static, learning periodic patterns from long-term observations.
 Recent efforts \cite{shi2023learning, shi2025learning} further extend this concept by learning how spatial motion patterns themselves evolve over time, representing gradual rather than purely periodic changes in movement behaviors.
-Continuous representations have also been proposed to overcome the limitations of grid-based MoDs.
-Zhu~\etal~\cite{zhu2025neural} introduce an implicit neural representation that maps spatio-temporal coordinates to multimodal velocity distributions, enabling continuous queries without spatial discretization.
-Stuede and Schappler~\cite{stuede2022non} propose a Gaussian Process model for predicting human presence from sparse mobile robot observations, explicitly handling the heteroscedastic noise that arises from varying observation durations at different locations.

-In another direction, \cite{verdoja2024bayesian} incorporates static environmental geometry to inform dynamic predictions, highlighting how occupancy information can be used as a prior to predict movement.
-This approach suggests that environmental structure itself can offer insights into likely movement patterns, yet still relies on external sensing for accurate motion modeling.
-Other approaches focus on the temporal evolution of motion patterns: Yan~\etal~\cite{yan2025stef} combine periodic spectral models with LSTM networks for long-term MoD prediction, while event-triggered frameworks~\cite{shi2025event} employ neural stochastic differential equations to capture abrupt changes in motion patterns.
+Continuous representations have also been proposed to overcome the limitations of grid-based MoDs using implicit neural representations~\cite{zhu2025neural} or Gaussian Process models~\cite{stuede2022non}.
+In another direction, \cite{verdoja2024bayesian} incorporates static environmental geometry to inform dynamic predictions, relying on external sensing for accurate motion modeling.
+Yan~\etal~\cite{yan2025stef} combine periodic spectral models with LSTM networks for long-term MoD prediction, while event-triggered frameworks~\cite{shi2025event} employ neural stochastic differential equations to capture changes in motion patterns.

 By leveraging these methods for supervision, our approach enables inference of spatial global motion patterns directly from short egocentric video sequences collected during regular robot operation, alleviating the need for external monitoring infrastructure at deployment time.